-7 Tips for Finding a FloristWords by Courtney Kellar
+7 Tips For Finding A FloristWords by Courtney Kellar

-After you’ve decided on your destination and picked your dream venue, comes the sometimes intimidating task of picking your wedding vendors.
+Photos courtesy of Bohemia Photography After you’ve decided on your destination and picked your dream venue, comes the sometimes intimidating task of picking your wedding vendors.
 Selecting professional vendors you can count on come W-Day can make a world of difference when it comes to your stress level.
 Every couple’s priorities are different, but if flowers is an area you really want to focus on, then picking an expert florist is key.
 Thankfully, we have an expert in the field, L’Olivier Floral Atelier, who has provided seven tips for finding the perfect florist for you and your event.

 1. Seek Recommendations from your Venue

-Often times, your venue will have one or two preferred floral designers who know the space very well.
+Oftentimes, your venue will have one or two preferred floral designers who know the space very well.
 If you contact them and ask for samples of their work in the space, you will know from the beginning if they will be able to execute your vision.

 2. Plan Ahead